alessandropacielli/predictive-maintenance/mappers/README.md

 # Mapper
-Simple python script that loads a turbofan dataset and sends its measurements to an MQTT topic.
+Simple python script that loads a turbofan dataset, chooses a device at random and sends its measurements to an MQTT topic.

 ```
 usage: main.py [-h] [--host HOST] [--port PORT] [-t TOPIC] [-s SLEEP]